cloudscape-design/components/src/internal/async-store/async-store.md

 function DemoInstanceStateRead({ modelGreen, modelRed, ... }: Props) {
   function onMouseMove(event: MouseEvent) {
     if (modelGreen.get().active && modelRed.get().active) {
-      throw new Error('Invariant violation: only one model is allowed to be active at a time.')
+      throw new Error('Invariant violation: only one model is allowed to be active at a time.');
     }
     if (modelGreen.get().active) {
       modelGreen.updateMousePosition(event.clientX, event.clientY);